 The Davidson Fellows Explained

-Not only does the Davidson Fellows Scholarship provide monetary assistance when it’s time for college, but it gives you a college graduate level project to showcase on your Common Application, and to college admissions counselors.
+Not only does the Davidson Fellows Scholarship provide monetary assistance when it’s time for college, but it also gives you a college graduate-level project to showcase on your Common Application, and to college admissions counselors.
 It’s really important to have work you are proud to show off when applying to school, it gives you an upper hand in interviews, in the strength of your portfolio and proof of leadership.

 About the Davidson Institute for Talent Development

 The Davidson Institute for Talent Development began in 1999 as a foundation started by the Davidsons in Reno, Nevada.
-The Davidsons initially started Davidson & Associates Inc, which was an educational software company known for the Math Blaster™ and Reading Blaster™ programs.
-In 1997, they sold Davidson & Associates Inc to start a philanthropic program to continue their work in education while helping make a difference in children’s lives.
+The Davidsons initially started Davidson & Associates Inc., which was an educational software company known for the Math Blaster™ and Reading Blaster™ programs.
+In 1997, they sold Davidson & Associates Inc. to start a philanthropic program to continue their work in education while helping make a difference in children’s lives.

 The mission of the Davidson Institute for Talent Development is to help and support gifted students who are under eighteen and who score in the 99.9th% on the IQ and achievement tests.
-The Davidson Institute for Talent Development aims to help give these students the specific tools and opportunities so they can reach their full potential.
+The Davidson Institute for Talent Development aims to help give these students specific tools and opportunities so they can reach their full potential.

 The Davidson Institute for Talent Development is aware that oftentimes education is unequal, and young people who are not aware of their potential don’t receive the challenging education they need, this is another reason for their involvement.